California Senate Bill 53

 CHAPTER 25.1.
 Transparency in Frontier Artificial Intelligence Act

-(b) “Catastrophic risk” means a foreseeable and material risk that a large developer’s development, storage, use, or deployment of a foundation model will materially contribute to the death of, or serious injury to, more than 50 people or more than one billion dollars ($1,000,000,000) in damage to, or loss of, property arising from a single incident, scheme, or course of conduct involving a dangerous capability.
+(c) (1) “Catastrophic risk” means a foreseeable and material risk that a frontier developer’s development, storage, use, or deployment of a frontier model will materially contribute to the death of, or serious injury to, more than 50 people or more than one billion dollars ($1,000,000,000) in damage to, or loss of, property arising from a single incident involving a frontier model doing any of the following:

 An AI model could materially contribute to a mass casualty event by, for example, helping a bioterrorist to create a dangerous pathogen or carrying out a cyberattack on critical infrastructure.